Monasteries at Citeaux and Cluny:

 Trying to have it both ways.
 Storing up your treasure both in heaven and on earth.
 Following both God and your own desires.
 Sin.
 Or, to borrow a line from the title of a book: addicted to mediocrity.
 These are all ways to describe the attempt to be a Christian while at the same time following the pleasures of the world.
 Jesus warned against it, but people still struggle with it: they always have and they always will: the struggle is nothing new.
 In the 800s, though, the problem had grown such that it consumed most Christian leaders.

-From priests to popes, many of the Catholic leaders in that century widely misused their positions: in the study of Christian History, the 800s is known as one of the low points in spiritual authority.
-But then in 910, in the town of Cluny, France, a group of monks gathered and formed a monastery in order to combat the spiritual laxness which they saw in the Church.
+From priests to popes, many of the Catholic leaders in that century widely misused their positions: in the study of Christian History, the 900s is known as one of the low points in spiritual authority.
+But at the same time, starting in 910, in the town of Cluny, France, a group of monks gathered and formed a monastery in order to combat the spiritual laxness which they saw in the Church.

 The founder of this abbey was William I the Pious.
 He donated land to a group of monks from a group called the Benedictines.
 Now, it was common for wealthy landowners and nobility to establish monasteries, but they usually maintained some control over it.
 This helped lead to corruption as the monks attempted to follow God while keeping the nobleman happy.
 This led to other abuses, such as monks committing fornication and adultery, an all too common problem in that time.
 (In the 800s, one of the popes even had children.)